If you had a $2,000,000 nest egg, would it be enough to last through your retirement years?

 Whoa hold on a sec, you say.
 No one in their right mind would put all their money in the S&P 500.

-It doesn't matter.
+You're right, but it doesn't matter.
 It makes little difference what you invest in.
-All things being equal, your investment’s performance in the first years of retirement can determine how long your money will last.
-The concept still holds true.
+The point is, all things being equal, your investment portfolio’s performance in the first years of retirement can determine how long your money will last.
+The concept holds true regardless of what you're invested in.

 In hiking, ascending and descending require different techniques and preparations.
 It’s especially true with hardcore mountaineering.
-It’s often considered much more involved and difficult than ascending.
+Descending is often considered much more involved and difficult than ascending.

 Likewise, spending in retirement is a whole lot different from saving for retirement.
 You need the right strategy and mindset to navigate through it to give yourself the best chance to make your money last.